 This course is offered in collaboration with Wageningen Graduate Schools (WGS).

 In Posters and Pitching you’ll learn how to design both an informative and an attractive poster and to create an enticing pitch for your poster.
 You’ll learn how to persuasively communicate your ideas to make your audience care.
 You ‘ll also identify your strengths and weaknesses as a presenter through individual feedback and start to develop your own pitching style.

-PhD candidates and Pots-docs who want to learn how to create an appealing poster and an engaging pitch for that poster.
+PhD candidates and Post-docs who want to learn how to create both an appealing poster and an engaging pitch for that poster.